DHTMLX/docs-suite/docs/form/select.md

 # Select

-An advanced select box that provides a set of options to choose from.
+An advanced select box with a set of options to choose from.

 ![Select form control with an open dropdown list of numeric options in DHTMLX Suite](/img/form/form_select.png)